 On August 3, 2022 the Company engaged hVIVO, a subsidiary of London-based Open Orphan plc (AIM: ORPH), a rapidly growing specialist contract research organization ("CRO"), to conduct a Phase 2a clinical trial with the Company's novel, broad-spectrum, orally administered antiviral influenza candidate.
-The Company paid a reservation fee of \$1.7 million upon execution of the agreement, which is scheduled to begin in 2023 and has been included in prepaid and other expenses as of June 30, 2023 and December 31, 2022.
+The Company prepaid a reservation fee of \$1.7 million upon execution of the agreement and during 2023 the Company expensed \$442,000 leaving a balance of \$1,277,000 in prepaid and other expenses at September 30, 2023.
+In addition, the Company incurred additional costs of \$942,000 on this agreement during the period for total expenses of approximately \$1,384,000 during the nine months ended September 30, 2023.

 The total estimated cost of the agreement (including the reservation fee) is approximately \$7.2 million.